mrsilver76/groupmachine/README.md

 ### 1.2.0 (00 September 2025)
 - Improved grouping by filling missing/invalid GPS data (*imputing*) with locations inferred from photos taken close in time.
-- Fixed a bug where the version checker formatted version numbers using .NET conventions instead of semantic versioning.
 - Moved content sorting by date earlier in the process to support imputing and improve debugging with logs.
-- Tidied up logging and removed superfluous entries.
+- Capped parallel threads for hashing and linking to prevent `SEHException` crashes seen when accessing content stored on network drives.
 - Default hashing switched to MD5 for faster performance; accidental collisions in typical libraries remain vanishingly rare.
 - Added `-us` (`--use-sha`) to enable SHA-256/512 for cryptographic-grade duplicate detection.
-- Capped parallel threads for hashing and linking to prevent `SEHException` crashes on NAS and network drives.
+- Tidied up logging and removed superfluous entries.
+- Fixed a bug where the version checker formatted version numbers using .NET conventions instead of semantic versioning.

 ### 1.1.0 (12 September 2025)